piyushjaiswal2-sys/Univision_SOC/week1_foundations/concepts.md

-# Week 1 Homework — Variables, Loops, Events, and Conditions
+# Variables, Loops, Events, and Conditions

 > One-page explanation in my own words, grounded in the Uni_Vision vision-pipeline idea.